Nanxy-Tran/contributor_scan/README.md

 Maximum 2 owners per file, specific number is under working :wink

 ## Installation <br />
-*Make sure you have installed GO 1.18 on your machine* If not, add this line to your `zsh_rc` or `bash_rc`
+*Make sure you have installed GO 1.18 on your machine and export the path as well* If not, add this line to your `zsh_rc` or `bash_rc`
 ```
 export PATH=$PATH:$HOME/go/bin